No. 2 Ohio State wears down No. 5 Notre Dame 21-10

 Williams ran for 84 yards on 14 carries and TreVeyon Henderson had 91 on 15 attempts.

-Ohio State led the nation in scoring and yards per play last season, but for much of the night it was a slog for Stroud and the offense.
+Ohio State led the nation in scoring and yards per play last season, but for much of the night it was a slog for Stroud.
+And Day seemed thrilled to see his team endure.

+“We wanted to be known as something other than talented,” Day said.

 That’s how it went to the half.
 Things could not have gone much better for Freeman to that point in his return to Ohio Stadium, but it turned out that was as good as it would get.